NHERI-SimCenter/pelicun/README.md

 ![pelicun](docs/figures/logo.png)
 Probabilistic Estimation of Losses, Injuries, and Community resilience Under Natural disasters

-This project is in pre-alpha stage.
+This package is in pre-alpha stage.
 Unless you are involved in the development, please check back a bit later.

 ## What is it?